andresoviedo/google-drive-ftp-adapter/README.md

 Buid It!
 =======

 The project is packaged with Maven.
-If you want to build it just download the project, compile it and run Java with "org.andresoviedo.apps.gdrive_ftp_adapter.Main"
+If you want to build it just download the project, compile it and run Java with "Main"

 Run it!
 ======